 - Costs related to accounting

-The recommendations released by the FTC provide a good starting place for proactive small business cybersecurity insurance coverage.
-But because of the volatile and dynamic nature of cybersecurity and cyber insurance, we’ve built on the FTC security guidelines and included additional tips from our seasoned insurance experts so you can help your clients stay ahead of the hackers.
+The FTC cyber security guidelines provide a good starting place for proactive small business cybersecurity insurance coverage.
+However, cybersecurity and cyber insurance are volatile and dynamic in nature.
+We’ve built on the FTC security guidelines and included additional tips and tricks from our seasoned insurance experts so you can help your clients stay ahead of the hackers.

 Pro Tips From ProWriters: Choosing a Cyber Policy

 At ProWriters, we bring more than two decades of experience to the cyber insurance space.
 Our expert services include a flexible cyber liability insurance program with access to customizable policies for companies of all types and sizes.
-When choosing a policy offered by ProWriters or any other company, there are a few key factors that can make all the difference.
+When choosing a policy, there are a few key factors that can make all the difference.

-The cyber insurance landscape is competitive, with multiple wordings, different coverage options, and varying reputations for claims paying.
-For this reason, it’s important to consult an expert with experience in cyber insurance coverages to help you know what to ask for and how to find a policy that is tailored to the specific needs of your clients.
+The cyber insurance landscape is competitive with differing policy language and coverage options, and varying reputations for claims handling.
+As such, it’s important to consult with a cyber insurance expert to help you find a policy that is tailored to the specific needs of your clients.

-ProWriters tailors limits to meet the needs of each client.
-We provide many SMBs with limits of $1 – 2 million or higher depending on their needs, and our Cyber IQ Comparative Rate portal has streamlined the quoting process up for to $10 million in limits.
+At ProWriters, we offer limits of $1-2 million or higher for SMBs and our Cyber IQ Comparative Rate Platform has streamlined the quoting process for up to $10 million in limits.

 Our experts are equipped to offer limit recommendations for accounts based on a number of factors, including: